 Renting/Leasing Versus Buying

 The average monthly cable modem rental fees range from approximately $5 to $10.
 At $6 per month, that is $72 per year for a cable modem.
-The Arris Surfboard SB6141 400 Series cable modem that works with a number of providers is available to purchase for around $70.
+The ARRIS SURFboard SB6190 DOCSIS 3.0 is a cable modem that works with a number of providers is available to purchase for around $97.
 Considering most customers use the same cable modem for years, the lifetime savings of purchasing a modem can be significant.
 The downside is limited warranties and customer responsibility for replacing the modem if a power surge damages it.
 Customer-caused damage is rarely covered for rented/leased modems, but power surge damage usually is.
 Power surges can come in over the electrical connection are more likely to occur during a thunderstorm over the cable line input, both of which are a rare occurrence.

 Modems are Not Routers

 Some inadvertently use the terms modem and router interchangeably.
-A cable modem is hardware that provides a way for electronic devices to communicate over the Internet.
+A cable modem is a hardware that provides a way for electronic devices to communicate over the Internet.
 The word “modem” is a combination of terms of what the device actually does.
-It modulates and demodulates signals to provide two-way communication with computers and other Internet connected devices.
+It modulates and demodulates signals to provide two-way communication with computers and other Internet-connected devices.

 Routers, on the other hand, permit multiple devices to share a single broadband Internet connection by “routing” the traffic back and forth from connected devices to the modem.
 Wireless routers do not require Ethernet cables, though most have four available ports to access gigabit speeds where available.
 Some cable companies offer combination modem and wireless routers.
-Customers can purchase compatible models such as the Arris Surfboard model SBG6782AC Modem and Wi-Fi Router for less than $150.
+Customers can purchase compatible models such as the ARRIS SURFboard AC1600 DOCSIS 3.0 Cable Modem Router for less than $100.
 Homes that have cable phone service and Internet require a compatible residential gateway.

 Popular Cable Modem Models for Top Cable Providers

 The Time Warner Cable system works with the Netgear N450 Cable Modem and Router.
-It features 340 Mbps speed, 2 USB ports for wireless sharing of a printer or external hard drive, and 8 download and 4 upload channels for around $110.
-The Arris Surfboard SB6183 costs about $100 and works with Time Warner Cable’s Maxx service, which increases speed with no increase in monthly service costs in areas where available.
-For example, customers at the 100 Mbps speed tier get an improved performance up to 300 Mbps.
-For customers who have voice and Internet service, for about $140, the Arris Touchstone TM822G combination Internet and telephony modem works as a replacement.
+It features 340 Mbps speed, 2 USB ports for wireless sharing of a printer or external hard drive, and 8 download and 4 upload channels for around $70.
+For customers who have voice and Internet service, for about $150, the Arris Touchstone TM822G combination internet and telephone modem works as a replacement.
 It requires a separate Wi-Fi router.

 About Replacing Leased Modems